Gone in 60 Seconds (1974 film): Stunts

 The Ford Country Squire station wagon that flips during the earlier night-time chase in Torrance was overturned by six men lifting it up from one side.
 The film was later skip-framed to create the desired effect.

 The garbage truck that overturns was pulled by cables attached to two tow trucks.
 The cables attached to the top of the truck are clearly visible as it topples.

 To achieve the effect of cars sliding into each other at Moran Cadillac, an oil slick was placed under the tires of the first car to assist it in sliding.
-According to the commentary track on the DVD, the film company owned the first two Cadillacs in the row; the remainder were the dealer's.
+According to the commentary track on the DVD, the film company owned the first two Cadillacs in the row; the remaining belonged to the dealer.
 When it came time to do the stunt, the oil trick worked too well—many of the agency's own Cadillacs were badly damaged.
 Halicki had to purchase all of them.

 The jump scene at the end of the chase is notable and set the standards for a number of subsequent pictures.
 Acting as the climax to the lengthy chase sequence, the "Eleanor" jump managed to achieve a height of 30' over a 128' distance, a feat rarely attempted today without CGI or a gas-driven catapult (as was used to jump the General Lee in the 2005 film remake of "The Dukes of Hazzard").

 Halicki compacted ten vertebrae performing this jump.
-The injury was not serious, although director of photography Jack Vacek said that Halicki never walked the same again.
+The injury was not serious, although director of photography Jack Vacek said that Halicki "never walked the same again".